theianmay/asset-ranger-site/index.md

 AssetRanger requests access to your device's camera solely for the purpose of scanning barcodes of assets for quick data entry.
 We do not capture, store, or transmit any images or video content from your camera to external servers.

 ### Location Information
 When you opt-in, we collect location data to tag where an asset was scanned, improving asset tracking accuracy.
-This information is stored locally on your device and within your organization's database.
+This information is stored locally on your device.
 We do not track your location when the app is not in use.

 ### User-Provided Information
 We collect information you voluntarily provide when using our app, such as:
 - Asset details (names, descriptions, categories)
-- User account information
+- User preferences
-- Organization-specific data
+- Default values for forms

 ## How We Use Your Information